Tuning of the carrier localization, magnetic and thermoelectric properties in ultrathin (LaNiO$_{3-\delta}$)$_1$/(LaAlO$_{3}$)$_1$(001) superlattices by oxygen vacancies: Introduction

-In contrast to bulk, when LaNiO$_3$ is grown as an ultrathin film or a superlattice (SL), it undergoes a MIT below a critical thickness of two monolayers (ML)~\cite{Boris937, Torrance8209, Scherwitzl2009, King2014, Kumah2014, Gabay2014, SON2010, Scherwitzl2011, Sakai2013, Liu2011}.
-Moreover apart from MIT, an antiferromagnetic charge-disproportionated (AFM-CD) phase was observed in (LaNiO$_{3}$)$_{2}$/(LaAlO$_{3}$)$_{2}$(001) SLs upon cooling, irrespective of strain~\cite{Boris937}.
+In contrast to bulk, when LaNiO$_3$ is grown as an ultrathin superlattice (SL), it undergoes a MIT below a critical thickness of two monolayers (ML), triggered by the effect of confinement~\cite{Freeland2011, Blanca2011, Geisler2018, Scherwitzl2009, King2014, Kumah2014, Gabay2014, SON2010, Scherwitzl2011, Sakai2013, Liu2011}.
+Apart from MIT, an antiferromagnetic charge-disproportionated (AFM-CD) phase was observed in (LaNiO$_{3}$)$_{2}$/(LaAlO$_{3}$)$_{2}$(001) SLs upon cooling, irrespective of strain~\cite{Boris937}.
 Furthermore, Middey $et~al.$~\cite{Middey2018} also recently reported an AFM-CD phase leading to MIT in ultrathin $R$NiO$_3$ SLs.
-Previous DFT + $U$ studies~\cite{Freeland2011, Blanca2011, Geisler2018} reported ferromagnetic charge-disproportionation (FM-CD) as the possible mechanism behind MIT in (LaNiO$_{3}$)$_{1}$/(LaAlO$_{3}$)$_{1}$(001) SL on a SrTiO$_{3}$(001) substrate (tensile strain), and a semi-metallic phase with less pronounced CD at compressive strain.
-Whereas, Puggioni $et~al.$~\cite{Puggioni2012} reported an AFM-CD phase in (LaNiO$_{3}$)$_{1}$/(LaAlO$_{3}$)$_{1}$(001) SL using a laterally elongated supercell and the variational self-interaction-corrected local density functional theory~\cite{Filippetti2009, Archer2011}, irrespective of strain.
+Previous DFT + $U$ studies~\cite{Freeland2011, Blanca2011, Geisler2018} identified charge-disproportionation on the Ni sites with ferromagnetic coupling (FM-CD) as a possible mechanism behind the MIT in (LaNiO$_{3}$)$_{1}$/(LaAlO$_{3}$)$_{1}$(001) (1/1) SL at the lateral lattice constant of SrTiO$_{3}$ (tensile strain), and a semi-metallic phase with less pronounced CD at compressive strain.
+On the other hand, Puggioni $et~al.$~\cite{Puggioni2012} reported an AFM-CD phase in (LaNiO$_{3}$)$_{1}$/(LaAlO$_{3}$)$_{1}$(001) SL using a laterally elongated supercell and the variational self-interaction-corrected local density functional theory~\cite{Filippetti2009, Archer2011}, irrespective of strain.
 They argued that the DFT + $U$ approach is insufficient to describe their findings.
-Hence the question arises whether DFT + $U$ approach can explain the AFM-CD insulating phase in (LaNiO$_{3}$)$_{1}$/(LaAlO$_{3}$)$_{1}$(001) SL, irrespective of strain?
+Hence the question arises whether DFT + $U$ can explain the AFM-CD insulating phase in (LaNiO$_{3}$)$_{1}$/(LaAlO$_{3}$)$_{1}$(001) SL.

-Moreover, there is a recent interest in understanding the magnetism in oxygen deficient bulk LaNiO$_{3-\delta}$ crystals, synthesized with various methods~\cite{Zhang2017, Wang2018, DEY2019, Guo2018}.
-Using DFT + $U$, Shin $et~al.$ explored the electronic and magnetic structure of oxygen-deficient LaNiO$_{3-\delta}$ ($\delta$ = 0.25 and 0.5) bulk with ordered oxygen vacancies~\cite{Shin2022}.
-This serves as a fertile ground to explore and compare the effect of oxygen vacancies on the electronic and magnetic properties of ultrashort period (LaNiO$_{3-\delta}$)$_{1}$/(LaAlO$_{3}$)$_{1}$(001) SLs, at similar oxygen vacancy concentrations.
-We further highlight a recent DFT + $U$ study which presents the electronic and magnetic properties of the oxygen deficient (LaNiO$_{3}$)$_{1}$/(LaAlO$_{3}$)$_{1}$(001) SLs, under compressive and tensile strain, respectively, albeit at much lower oxygen vacancy concentrations~\cite{Geisler2022}.